siriobelli/flame/README.md

 To install: download the flame/ directory and add it to your IDL path.
-The latest versions of the NASA IDL library and the Coyote library are required
+The latest versions of the NASA IDL library, Coyote library, and mpfit library are required.

 To run:
 1) copy flame_driver.pro to your working directory